Abalagu/ECEN-602-Projects/Assignment_4/architecture_single_process.md

 #### Proposed solution:

 * Add an IN_USE flag to the structure holding the document.
 If it's not IN_USE, evict the document with memory release.
-Otherwise, leave memory release to the undergoing process that's using it.
+Otherwise, evict it but leave memory release to the process using it.

   + The LRU document can be evicted without causing any problems, even if its in use, as cache only holds the address of the struct that stores the actual document, which can be associated with the socket fd that's using it.